-To pass a value from one sequence to another, the in argument is used.
+To pass a value from one sequence to another, use the In direction.

-If you create a variable in a workflow and want the value of that variable sent to another workflow, the out direction is used.
+If you create a variable in a workflow and want the value of that variable sent to another workflow, use the Out direction.

-To receive the value of a variable, and then change that variable and update the workflow that passed it in, and in out direction needs to be used.
+Finally, to receive the value of a variable, change it and update the workflow that passed it in, use the In/Out direction.